KatamariJr/gorm.io/pages/docs/models.md

 ```

-### <span id="tags">Fields Tags</span>
+### <span id="tags">Field Tags</span>

-Tags are optional to use when declaring models, GORM supports the following tags:
+Struct tags are optional when declaring models.
+They allow you to tailor the database model to your liking.
+Multiple tags can be used on one field.
+Refer to the Golang spec on [Struct Types](https://go.dev/ref/spec#Struct_types) for more info.

-Tags are case-insensitive, however `camelCase` is preferred.
+Tags are case-insensitive, however, `camelCase` is preferred.
+GORM supports the following tags:

 | Tag Name       | Description                                                            |
 | ---            | ---                                                                    |